Appliance Service Technician students disassembling units and working on parts at Herzing College Toronto

 ☑️ Major appliance sales companies

 Q 8: Do you have to complete an apprenticeship?

 No. You do not need to complete an apprenticeship or pass a certification exam to work on electric units as an appliance service technician.

-However, like we said before, if you want to service gas-fired units, you’ll need to get your gas technician certification.
+However, if you want to service gas-fired units, you’ll need to get your gas technician certification from the Technical Standards and Safety Authority (TSSA).
 Beginners start with the G3 level.

-Q 10: How much money do appliance technicians make?
+Q 9: How much money do appliance techs make?

 We looked at the Government of Canada Job Bank to get the latest info on appliance trade salaries.
 As of 2022, the median wage for appliance technicians in Ontario is $21 an hour.
 At the higher end, technicians are making up to $30 an hour.

 If you own your own business, your earning potential can be much higher.
 It all depends on your career goals.

 Your next step is to speak with an admissions advisor.
 An advisor will walk you through training requirements, tuition costs, scholarships, financial aid, class schedules, and anything else you need to know.

 Click below to get started.
 Explore the 24-week Appliance Service Technician program and chat live with an advisor today.